 Here are some other great tips on weaning that you might want to read about.

-Wean on your own schedule
+Wean on your schedule.

 When to wean your baby from the breast is completely your decision.
 Do you feel pressure from friends, family members, or even your healthcare provider when you should wean?
 You are the only one who knows when it is time to stop breastfeeding.
-When you are in control you are able to wean with fewer symptoms of post-weaning depression.
+When you are in control, you are able to wean with fewer symptoms of post-weaning depression.

-Talk to someone about your feelings
+Talk to someone about your feelings.

 How Long Does Post-Weaning Depression Last?

-If you have intense feelings of depression and moodiness that do not go away or worsen do not hesitate to reach out to your healthcare provider.
-There is nothing wrong with seeking help and you should not feel bad asking for help.
+If you have intense feelings of depression and moodiness that do not go away or worsen, do not hesitate to reach out to your healthcare provider.
+There is nothing wrong with seeking help, and you should not feel bad asking for help.

 Post-Weaning Depression Treatment

-If these activities don’t work or your mood worsens it is time to consult your doctor for help.
+If these activities don’t work or your mood worsens, you should consult your doctor or therapist for help.

 Why does post-weaning depression go undiagnosed